jtl-transit/rove/docs/source/quick_start.rst

 Step 5.
 Spin up the Frontend
 ------------

 Set the APP and ENV variables for Flask as follows.
-By default, the app is run on port 5000 on localhost.
+By default, the app is run on port 5000 at localhost.
 Spin up the Flask web app by copying and pasting the default url in the browser ``http://127.0.0.1:5000/``.

 (Windows Powershell)